THE TIKKUN PATH™ MANIFESTO

 Mindfulness meditation, Tai Chi, Yoga

-embodied practice, nervous system understanding, meditation
+Embodied practice, nervous system understanding, meditation

 and then… Torah.
 Not as an “interest or a technique”.
 As a way of life.